nextcloud/android/SETUP.md

 * Android SDK Tools and Android SDK Platform-tools (already installed); upgrade to their last versions is usually a good idea.
 * Android SDK Build-Tools; any version from 20 or later should work fine; avoid preview versions, if any available.
-* Android 4.4.2 (API 19), SDK Platform; needed to build the ownCloud app.
+* Android 4.4.2 (API 19), SDK Platform; needed for build/test ownCloud app.
-* Android 4.1.2 (API 16), SDK Platform; needed to build the Android Support Library (not neeeded if working with Android Studio or gradle).
+* Android 5.1.1 (API 22), SDK Platform; needed to build the Android Support Library (not neeeded if working with Android Studio or gradle) and build the owncloud app.

 Install any other package you consider interesting, such as emulators.